Scarabaeus1031/NEXAH/README.md

+# NEXAH Framework

+The official repository for the **NEXAH Framework** —
+a modular system for **structural modeling, stabilization, and relational navigation**.

 The **NEXAH Framework** models **stability and navigation in finite dynamical systems**.

 Systems are represented as **state graphs with regimes and risk geometry**, allowing agents to navigate systems toward stability.